Formula One engines: 1987–1988

-Following the turbo domination, forced induction was allowed for two seasons before its eventual ban.
+Following the turbo domination, forced induction was allowed for two seasons before its eventual ban in 1989.
 The FIA regulations limited boost pressure, to 4 bar in qualifying in 1987 for 1.5 L turbo; and allowed a larger 3.5 L formula.
+Fuel tank sizes were further reduced in size to 150 litres for turbo cars to limit the amount of boost used in a race.
 These seasons were still dominated by turbocharged engines, the Honda RA167E V6 supplying Nelson Piquet winning the 1987 Formula One season on a Williams also winning the constructors championship, followed by TAG-Porsche P01 V6 in McLaren then Honda again with the previous RA166E for Lotus then Ferrari's own 033D V6.

-The rest of the grid was powered by the Ford GBA V6 turbo in Benetton, with the only naturally-aspirated engine, the DFV-derived Ford-Cosworth DFZ 3.5 L V8 outputting 575 hp in Tyrrell, Lola, AGS, March and Coloni.
+The rest of the grid was powered by the Ford GBA V6 turbo in Benetton, with the only naturally aspirated engine, the DFV-derived Ford-Cosworth DFZ 3.5 L V8 outputting 575 hp in Tyrrell, Lola, AGS, March and Coloni.
 The massively powerful BMW M12/13 inline-four found in the Brabham BT55 tilted almost horizontally, and in upright position under the Megatron brand in Arrows and Ligier, producing 900 bhp at 3.8 bar in race trim, and an incredible 1,400-1,500 bhp at 5.5 bar of boost in qualifying spec.
 Zakspeed was building its own turbo inline-four, Alfa Romeo was to power the Ligiers with an inline-four but the deal fell through after initial testing had been carried out.
 Alfa was still represented by its old 890T V8 used by Osella, and Minardi was powered by a Motori Moderni V6.